alexiscirmi/alexiscirmi/README.md

 ### Hi there 👋
 My name's Alexis and I'm 30 years old.

-👨🏻‍💻 I'm currently learning TypeScript!
+👨🏻‍💻 I'm currently working on an e-commerce project using Next.js, TypeScript, Redux & TailwindCSS!

 💼 #OpenToWork